 (Ca,Mg)CO3 + H2O + CO2 « (Ca,Mg)(HCO3)2 (4)

-Because of the observation that perennial plants treated with lithovit only in the first growth period grow much better and give higher yield also in the second growth period without further treating with lithovit, Munzinger3), therefore, assumes that further mechanisms such as epigenetic effects could also responsible for the action of lithovit.
-In such case the trace elements contained in lithovit as micronutrients could play an important role.
+Because of the observation that perennial plants treated with Lithovit only in the first growth period grow much better and give higher yield also in the second growth period without further treating with Lithovit, Munzinger3), therefore, assumes that further mechanisms such as epigenetic effects could also responsible for the action of Lithovit.
+In such a case, the trace elements contained in Lithovitas micronutrients could play an important role.

-Considering the mechanism 2), which role plays the tribudynamic activation of lithovit particles?
+Considering the mechanism 2), which role plays the tribodynamic activation of Lithovit particles?

-This should be probably that the highly activated lithovit particles changes the structure of water and increases its dissociation: In pure water the water dipoles normally exist as units of 9 molecules bound in tetrahedral structure by means of hydrogen bridge bonds.
-These dipoles dock with their positive Hydrogen ends on the negative charged Oxygen atoms of the carbonate groups laying at the surface of lithovit particles.
-The hydrogen bonds break down due the resulted electrostatic interaction.
-The energy needed for that should be supplied by means of energy fluctuation within the highly active lithovit particles.
-The electron density inside the O – H bonds of the water dipoles is shifted toward the O- atoms, so that a dissociation of water molecules takes increasingly place.
-The H+ Ions then, dock on the negative charged carbonate groups of the lithovit forming HCO3 - , The OH- ions react with CO2 forming HCO3 - as well.
+This should be probably that the highly activated Lithovit particles changes the structure of water and increases its dissociation: In pure water, the water dipoles normally exist as units of 9 molecules bound in tetrahedral structure by means of hydrogen bridge bonds.
+These dipoles dock with their positive Hydrogen ends on the negatively charged oxygen atoms of the carbonate groups laying at the surface of Lithovit particles.
+The hydrogen bonds break down due to the resulted electrostatic interaction.
+The energy needed for that should be supplied by means of energy fluctuation within the highly active Lithovitparticles.
+The electron density inside the O – H bonds of the water dipoles is shifted toward the O- atoms, so that dissociation of water molecules takes increasingly place.
+The H+ Ions then, dock on the negative charged carbonate groups of the Lithovitforming HCO3 - , The OH- ions react with CO2 forming HCO3 - as well.
 Of course the formation of HCO3 - is thermodynamically controlled by means of the equilibrium constant.
-However, the barrier of the formation energy is much easier overcome by means of this mechanism, which could be regarded as catalytic reaction of the Lithovit.
+However, the barrier of the formation energy is much easier overcome by means of this mechanism, which could be regarded as a catalytic reaction of the Lithovit.

-This assumption of increasing dissociation of Water by means of lithovt is based on the following observation:
+This assumption of increasing dissociation of Water by means of Lithovit is based on the following observation:

-At 20oC the pH value of 0.5% aqueous suspension of lithovit is 9.84), while that of 10% suspension is 9.54).
-The amount of CaCO3 an well as of MgCO3 in the suspension is in both cases much higher that the solubility values of the two compounds.
-In pure water the solubility values are only dependent on temperature and pressure and should therefore be equal in both suspensions, if the material should have not been activated before.
-In such case the same total concentration of CO3 2- would have been obtained in the suspension.
+At 20oC the pH value of 0.5% aqueous suspension of Lithovit is 9.84), while that of 10% suspension is 9.54).
+The amount of CaCO3 as well as of MgCO3 in the suspension is in both cases much higher than the solubility values of the two compounds.
+In pure water, the solubility values are only dependent on temperature and pressure and should, therefore, be equal in both suspensions, if the material should have not been activated before.
+In such cases the same total concentration of CO3 2- would have been obtained in the suspension.
 Since the equilibrium constants of reactions (1) and (2) are (at constant ionic strength) also only dependent of temperature and pressure, the same pH value should have been obtained in the two suspensions.
 The higher [H+] concentration in the 10% suspension indicates clearly the higher dissociation of water due to its higher degree of electrostatic interaction with the bigger amount of Lithovit.

-1) It is the intention of the author to explain this question in such simple way also easily understandable to non scientific readers.
+1) It is the intention of the author to explain this question in such a simple way also easily understandable to non-scientific readers.